Best Places to Visit in France

 Loire Valley

 Like the scene of a fairy tale, the Loire Valley is a lush, forested landscape dotted with magnificent castles along the gently flowing Loire River.
-Stretching for 280 kilometers, from Sully-sur-Loire to Chalonnes-sur-Loire in Anjou, the Loire Valley is the largest UNESCO-listed site in France.
-The region boasts an incredibly rich cultural heritage.
-During the 15th and 16th centuries, France’s kings built sumptuous country retreats here purely for entertainment and enjoyment.
-Extravagant châteaux, such as the grandiose Château de Chambord and the emblematic Château de Chenonceau, offer insight into the opulence of the Renaissance-era French court.
+Stretching 280 kilometers from Sully-sur-Loire to Chalonnes-sur-Loire in Anjou, the Loire Valley is the largest UNESCO-listed site in France.
+The region boasts a prosperous cultural heritage.
+During the 15th and 16th centuries, France’s kings built sumptuous country retreats for entertainment and enjoyment.
+Extravagant châteaux, such as the grandiose Château de Chambord and the emblematic Château de Chenonceau, offer insight into the luxury of the Renaissance-era French court.
 French nobles and elites also built stately manor houses, such as the majestic Château of Cheverny and the Château d’Azay-le-Rideau in an idyllic setting with a water-filled moat.
-For families with kids, the Parc Mini-Châteaux in Amboise is a marvelous destination.
-Set in two hectares of woodlands, this adorable and educational amusement park features more than 40 replicas of Loire châteaux built on a 1/25 scale.
-Children love exploring the kid-sized castles designed with authentic details.
+The Parc Mini-Châteaux in Amboise is a marvelous destination for families with kids.
+Set in two hectares of woodlands, this adorable and educational amusement park features over 40 replicas of Loire châteaux built on a 1/25 scale.
+Children love exploring kid-sized castles designed with authentic details.

 Marseille

 Since shedding its seedy reputation, France’s oldest and second-largest city has become an exciting, up-and-coming tourist destination.
-The former European Capital of Culture has a number sights to see, including the Basilique Notre-Dame de la Garde and the Cathédrale de la Major.
-When the weather is nice, the rocky cliffs and secluded beaches of the Calanques are excellent for swimming, boating and hiking.
+The former European Capital of Culture has many sights, including the Basilique Notre-Dame de la Garde and the Cathédrale de la Major.
+When the weather is nice, the Calanques’ rocky cliffs and secluded beaches are excellent for swimming, boating, and hiking.
 No trip to Marseille would be complete without a stop by the Musée des Civilisations de l’Europe et de la Méditerranée (Mucem).
 Its rooftop terrace makes the perfect vantage point to admire the city.

 Nice